JannatinNaimXIII/interactive-cares-dsa/Live Classes/01 - JavaScript & Variables/README.md

 ###### Dynamic Type System in JavaScript

-In JavaScript you don't need to specify what type of data is being put into a variable.
+In JavaScript, you don't need to specify what type of data is being put into a variable.
 Such as, assigning a number into a variable will need only the variable name, and assignment operator and the value itself.
 JavaScript will store the value internally as a specific type based on the value provided but that will be abstracted away into the engine itself.